 Learning about modes isn't about the information.
 The information is easy.
-Learning this material, the way I think we should, is about getting to know each tone intimately within its context -- the mode's center of gravity, or tonal center.
+Learning this material, the way I think we should, is about getting to know each note intimately within its tonal context -- the mode's center of gravity.

 This course is part of my work in aiding musicians and artists to speak from their own, original voice.

 This will be an email type of correspondence course with info/practices being presented each week.
 All of us will be discussing and digesting the material together via a Google Group.
 There is no real-time participation, so any time-zone or personal schedule will fit with our work together.